ycjmail/solana-dapp-demo/README.md

 ```
 npx create-solana-dapp@latest
 ```
-project name is solana-dapp-demo,other is default
+The project name is solana-dapp-demo,and the others are default

 ## Getting Started